lbeckman314/liambeckman.com/code/matrix/index.md

 Examples of **invalid** matrix input include:

-Non-numeric charcter at position (1, 3).
+Non-numeric character at position (1, 3).
 ```
 1   2   a
 4   5   6